Kernix13/markdown-cheatsheet/README_EXAMPLE.md

 # Project Title

-"No-title" 1-2 paragraph introduction here instead of _Project Overview_ or a screenshot.
+"No-title intro": 1-2 paragraph introduction here is fine instead of _Project Overview_ and/or a screenshot.

 ## Project Overview

 1-2 paragraphs briefly describing your project.

-The overview for this repo is to show the most important section headings for a front-end development project.
-I intend to also to somehow create an example for Data Analysis (Python.Jupyter Notebook) and Software Development (C#/.NET).
+The overview for _this repo_ is to show the most important section headings for a front-end development project.
+I would like to also create an example for Data Analysis (Python.Jupyter Notebook) and Software Development (C#/.NET), as this one is geared towards web development.

 **Alternate titles**: